-After Bob made some hasty notes from a map on display at the main pavilion in the absence of either staff or a handout to take with us, we then drove off into the dust of Paracas National Reserve located on the Paracas Peninsula in Peru.
+After Bob made some hasty notes from a map on display at the main pavilion where neither staff or a handout was available, we then drove off into the dust of Paracas National Reserve located on the Paracas Peninsula in Peru.
 As we soon learned on our excursion, this reserve is a world of sandy wastelands, isolated beaches, and high ocean cliffs.

-The Paracas National Reserve is considered one of the most important locations along the Peruvian coastline as it is the home of many different types of species of mammals, including seals, and over 160 species of birds.
+The Paracas National Reserve is considered one of the most important locations along the Peruvian coastline as it is home to many species of mammals, including seals, and over 160 species of birds.
 The Canadian Wildlife Service conducted an aerial census here in the past and found over 7,700 Sanderlings.
 We had come to this reserve because of our love of birds.

 This is a land of red burnt sand and hot, hot days.
 It was 120F in the sun the day we were there, so a hat, sun block, and sunglasses were a must.

 I took a look at the endless sea of sand at one stop along the paved road that follows the shore…a roadway that soon turned into a sandy dirt trail.
 You could compare our experience to being out in the wilds in Northern Ontario, in Canada!
 Here, in Paracas National Reserve, we were lucky to find even a faint beaten track in the blowing sands.
 And road signs?
 Pretty much non-existent!

 There are rocks randomly placed in patterns to guide you along what might be the “roadway”, but otherwise, we were on our own.